SkafteNicki/dtu_mlops/s3_reproduceability/M9_docker.md

 The hole point of using docker is that sharing applications becomes much easier.
 In general, we have two options

-* After creating the `Dockerfile` we can simply commit it to github (its just a text file) and then ask other users to simple build the image themself.
+* After creating the `Dockerfile` we can simply commit it to github (its just a text file) and then ask other users to simple build the image by themselves.

-* After building the image ourself, we can choose to upload it to a *image registry* such as [Docker Hub](https://hub.docker.com/) where other can get our image by simply running `docker pull`, making them able to instantinius running it as a container, as shown in the figure below
+* After building the image ourself, we can choose to upload it to a *image registry* such as [Docker Hub](https://hub.docker.com/) where other can get our image by simply running `docker pull`, making them able to instantaneous running it as a container, as shown in the figure below

  <p align="center">
    <img src="../figures/docker_share.png" width="1000" title="Credit to https://www.ravirajag.dev/blog/mlops-docker">